rust-unofficial/too-many-lists/src/third-layout.md

 So how do we do reference-counted garbage collection? `Rc`!
 Rc is just like Box, but we can duplicate it, and its memory will *only* be freed when *all* the Rc's derived from it are dropped.
-Unforuntately, this flexibility comes at a serious cost: we can only take a shared reference to its internals.
+Unfortunately, this flexibility comes at a serious cost: we can only take a shared reference to its internals.
 This means we can't ever really get data out of one of our lists, nor can we mutate them.